Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 What is the dress code for this musical?

-People waiting to enter the show| ©Frank Thompson
+People waiting to enter the performance| ©Frank Thompson

-People waiting to enter the show| ©Frank Thompson
+People waiting to enter the performance| ©Frank Thompson

 Regarding the dress code you should know that all theaters, including Her Majesty's Theatre, have a checkroom service.
-This service is about 2 pounds, about 2.36 euros, per garment.
+This service is about 2 pounds, about 2.36 euros per garment.

 Having a Caffe after the show| ©Elina Sazonova